mahyarnajibi/SNIPER/README.md

 ```
 python demo.py --im_path [PATH to the image]
 ```
-However, if you plan to run the detector on multiple external images, please consider defining a database class (which inherits from the ```imdb``` parent class ) and using the provided multi-process and multi-batch ```inference``` module.
+However, if you plan to run the detector on multiple images, please consider using the provided multi-process and multi-batch ```main_test``` module.

 <a name="training"></a>
 ### Training a model